PrefectHQ/prefect/docs/cloud/upandrunning.md

 # Prefect Cloud: Up and Running

-In this guide we will look at a quick way to get Prefect Cloud flow deployments up and running on your local machine.
-We will write a simple flow, build it's Docker storage, deploy to Prefect Cloud, and orchestrate a run with the Local Agent.
+In this guide, we will look at a quick way to get Prefect Cloud flow deployments up and running on your local machine.
+We will write a simple flow, build its Docker storage, deploy to Prefect Cloud, and orchestrate a run with the Local Agent.
 No extra infrastructure required!

 ### Prerequisites